 WHAT IF the Selected IDNccTLD strings is valid (and one or more variant(s)), and other variant(s) are invalid, should the review and/or risk mitigation process be available (i.e. review of the evaluation, and /or appraise mitigation measures)?

-Response and rationale:
+Response and rationale

 For variants to be eligible for delegation, the policy tries to strike a balance between the legitimate need for variants of an IDNccTLD to avoid user confusion and the general responsibilities for the security and stability of the DNS by the need to limit proliferation of strings at the root level.
 If a requested delegatable variant string is considered a prima facie to be confusing similar to another (delegated) string, the need to introduce such a string to avoid user confusion creates the second order side-effect of potentially adding to the confusion, which initially was supposed to be limited by the introduction of the variant.
 To avoid such a situation the review and/or risk mitigation process (5.5.3 and/or 5.5.4 below) should not be available to review an invalidated requested delegatable variant IDNccTLD string or to appraise risk treatment related to such a Variant IDNccTLD string.